hm1st/hm1st.github.io/index.md

 ## About Me

-I'm a Computer Science Ph.D. candidate at the University of Sheffield's Department of Computer Science.
+I'm a Computer Science Ph.D. candidate at the University of Sheffield's Department of Computer Science, working under Dr Steve Maddock and Dr Zhixiang Chen's supervision.

 ## Research Interests
 - **3D Reconstruction:** Reconstruct 3D objects with multi-view images / single-view image